 The document that you may require is called an Authorization to Return to Canada.
-If you have been issued an exclusion order and wish to return prior to the imposed bars or if you have been issued a deportation order, you will definitely require an Authorization to Return to Canada.
+If you have been issued an exclusion order and wish to return prior to the imposed bars, or if you have been issued a deportation order, you will definitely require Authorization to Return to Canada.

 These applications are complete and processed in accordance with the Canadian Border Services Agency.
 This Agency is essentially charged with and responsible for border enforcement, immigration enforcement and customs services.

-Applying for an Authorization to Return to Canada involves asking for special consideration with respect to changes in circumstance and the reason for your intended entry to Canada.
+Applying for Authorization to Return to Canada involves asking for special consideration with respect to changes in circumstances and the reason for your intended entry to Canada.